- Free delivery over £40

 - Small bubbles under the skin

-Please read the information leaflet supplied with Aldara cream before use for a full list of side effects.
-You can also read our guide on Aldara cream side effects to find out more information.
+Please read the patient information leaflet supplied with Aldara Cream before use for a full list of side effects.
+You can also read our guide on Aldara Side Effects to find out more information.

-Please read the following warnings before using Aldara cream to ensure it is safe and effective for you.
+Please read the following warnings before applying Aldara Cream to ensure it is safe and effective for you.

-- Aldara cream can weaken latex condoms and diaphragms.
-Additional contraception may be required.
-If you decide to have sexual relations while you still have warts, apply Aldara cream after - not before - sexual activity.
+- Aldara Cream can weaken latex condoms and diaphragms, and therefore additional contraception may be required.
+If you decide to have sexual contact while you still have warts, apply Aldara Cream after — not before — sexual activity.

-- If applying the cream is uncomfortable or the area becomes uncomfortable during treatment, wash the cream of with mild soap and water.
+- If using Aldara Cream is uncomfortable or the area becomes uncomfortable during treatment, wash the cream off with mild soap and water.
 Allow the affected area to recover and then restart treatment.

 To find out more about other people’s experiences with this treatment, read our Aldara reviews page.